 Should YOU be using a menstrual cup?

-My short answer is YES!
+My short answer is a resounding YES!

 Would you recommend the Sckoon for a first time cup user?
 I’ve heard since its a little softer it’s a little harder to insert because it needs help to open, but that it is one of the most comfortable cups after you get it in.